nicofirst1/MotionBot/Readme/face_recognizer.md

 # Face Recognizer
-In this section the functionalities of the
-[face recognizer](Readme/face_recognizer.md) will be explained in details, images and example will be provided
+In this section the functionalities of the [face recognizer](../src/Classes/Face_recognizer.py) will be explained in details, images and example will be provided.

 ## Introduction